Arab Center for Research and Policy Studies

-The Arab Center for Research and Policy Studies (can also be referred to by its acronyms as the ACRPS) is an Arab research institute with particular interest in the social sciences, applied social sciences, regional history and geostrategic affairs.
+The Arab Center for Research and Policy Studies (ACRPS) is an Arab research institute with particular interest in the social sciences, applied social sciences, regional history and geostrategic affairs.
 To this effect, the ACRPS coordinates and develops research, publications, projects and events on issues and challenges relevant to the Arab world.
 The ACRPS primarily conducts its work in Arabic but publishes in both Arabic and English.

 The ACRPS was established in 2010 and is based in Al Daayen, Qatar with a second office in Beirut, Lebanon.
 It is overseen by an executive board composed of Arab academics and intellectuals.
 The general director of the ACRPS is the Palestinian academic and politician Azmi Bishara.

 Projects and programs

 The ACRPS hosts a number of projects and programs including the Arab Opinion Index, the Arab Prize on Social Sciences and Humanities, the Tarjuman Book Translation Unit, and the Doha Institute for Graduate Studies.